 They are extremely popular in India, especially for weddings and parties where they are usually served in smaller sizes and always the first one to go out 😉

-Since past few days, I’ve been posting about Holi recipe (Indian festival) and a couple of you have asked me for an easy-peasy vegetarian recipe that would feed a crowd and KIDS Approved!
+For the past few days, I’ve been posting about the Holi recipe (Indian festival) and a couple of you have asked me for an easy-peasy vegetarian recipe that would feed a crowd and KIDS Approved!

 So, that got me thinking and then I remembered these kababs which we hogged upon (as kids or adults) at Indian weddings/parties….I mean the only thing that kept us busy in such gathering apart from playing (when kids) were fav food.

-Also, to make it even easier to make, I’m dividing the recipe into 2 Major Parts and last part is divided into 2 parts (depending on the choice of cooking: frying or baking).
+Also, to make it even easier to make, I’m dividing the recipe into 2 Major Parts and last part is divided into 2 parts (depending on the choice of cooking: frying or baking or air fryer).